philhoyt/WP-Peeps/readme.txt

 Go to People → Settings and update the "Phone Number Format" field.
 Use # symbols where you want digits to appear.
 For example: (###) ###-####

 == Changelog ==

+= 1.3.1 =
+* Updated plugin name from "WP Peeps" to "Peeps" for WordPress Directory compliance

 = 1.3.0 =
 * Added block template for archive pages